benjaminhr/eye-oh/README.md

 - initial state must have `initial="true"`
 - states with no outgoing transitions will be considered final
 - relies on input transitions starting with I, output with O (as does Tomte)
+- new states will be prefixed `vk_N`, make sure not to have these in your input model already

 ### Notes about output model